Nottrexy/AssertNinjas_FinalProject/README.md

 # AssertNinjas_FinalProject
-Final Project in Java Selenium Automation for Internship
+Final Project in Java Selenium Automation for Internship.